University of Johannesburg: Students

-The Student Accommodation & Residence Life division is mainly responsible for the accommodation of approximately 19,000 students in both university owned and managed residences as well as off-campus accredited privately owned accommodation.
+The Student Accommodation & Residence Life division is mainly responsible for the accommodation of approximately 19,000 students in both university-owned and managed residences as well as off-campus accredited privately owned accommodation.

 This is a vast division with 35 residences, including the seven day houses, spread over four campuses at the University of Johannesburg.

-Off-campus accommodation's accredited properties are within 2 km of each campus and where they are beyond the prescribed radius; the set condition is that service providers are obliged to provide transport.
+Off-campus accommodation accredited properties are mostly within 2 km of each campus, and in the case they are beyond the prescribed radius, the set condition is that service providers are obliged to provide transport.
 Additionally, inter-campus transportation is provided for all students residing in off-campus residences and houses.
-The university offers to all students, a list of accredited off-campus accommodation.
+The university offers to all students a list of accredited off-campus accommodation.